 One frequented reedy drainage ditches at Exminster Marshes on 12-13 July 2018 (pictured).
-This species has expanded from its traditional East Anglian haunts to North Kent and the East Midlands, the latter being the nearest known population in England at the time (a small population may have since become established at Weymouth, Dorset).
+This species has expanded from its traditional East Anglian haunts in the last decade or so to North Kent, the East Midlands and RSPB Radipole Lake, Dorset.
+Sightings came from the Avalon Marshes, Somerset, and coincidentally in south Devon from Slapton Ley in 2022.